nurme-ave/activity-generator/README.md

-# Activity Generator - small introductory API project at Scrimba
+# Activity Generator - small introductory API project

 This is a personal project built by [Ave Nurme](https://www.avenurme.dev).